mdabrowski1990/uds/docs/source/pages/messages.rst

 Network Protocol Data Unit
 --------------------------
-To efficiently use Network Protocol Data Units (N_PDUs), the implementation is divided into two parts:
+To efficiently handle Network Protocol Data Units (N_PDUs), the implementation is divided into two parts:

 - `Network Protocol Data Unit Definition`_ - storage of N_PDU attributes that could be used to transmit the N_PDU on a bus
-- `Network Protocol Data Unit Record`_ - historic record with information about either received or transmitted N_PDU
+- `Network Protocol Data Unit Record`_ - record with historic information about either received or transmitted N_PDU

 Network Protocol Data Unit Definition
 `````````````````````````````````````
-Network Protocol Data Unit slightly differs for each bus type, therefore abstract class (AbstractNPDU_) is separated
+Network Protocol Data Unit slightly differs for each bus, therefore abstract class (AbstractNPDU_) is separated
 out in the implementation.
 If you want to define a N_PDU (that might be sent later on), you should create an object of
 any of concrete classes that inherits after :python:`AbstractNPDU` class.